Licensing requirements for Azure AD self-service password reset

 To use password writeback, you must have one of the following licenses assigned on your tenant:

 - Azure AD Premium P2

 - Enterprise Mobility + Security E5

-Standalone Office 365 licensing plans do not support password writeback and require one of the preceding plans for this functionality to work.
+Standalone Office 365 licensing plans don't support password writeback and require that you have one of the preceding plans for this functionality to work.

-Additional licensing info including costs can be found on the following pages
+Additional licensing information, including costs, can be found on the following pages:

 - Azure Active Directory features and capabilities